mailynnguyen/mailynnguyen/README.md

 My main interests include backend and full-stack development.

-- 📚 At ACM @ UCR, I led teams of 8-10 members to build websites for various clubs on campus using React.js, Next.js, and TailwindCSS.
+- 📚 At ACM @ UCR, I led teams of 8-10 members to build websites for various clubs on campus using React.js, Next.js, and Tailwind CSS.
-- 🌐 Through my internship at Headway Technologies, Inc., utilizing Figma, React.js, Next.js, and TailwindCSS as well, I redesigned and developed the company website towards a more modern, dynamic, and mobile responsive look.
+- 🌐 Through my internship at Headway Technologies, Inc., utilizing Figma, React.js, Next.js, and Tailwind CSS as well, I redesigned and developed the company website towards a more modern, dynamic, and mobile responsive look.

 ---